Combined Pill: The FPA Guide

 • you’ve had weight loss surgery

-The pill may not be suitable for you if you have now, or had in the past:
+The pill may not be suitable for you if you’ve ever had:

 • heart disease or a stroke